 Phase 2: Anaerobic and facultative organisms (acetogenic bacteria) hydrolyse and ferment cellulose and other putrescible materials, producing simpler, soluble compounds such as volatile fatty acids (with a high biochemical oxygen demand (BOD) value) and ammonia.

-Phase 3: More sensitive and slower growing methanogenic bacteria gradually become established and start to consume simple organic compounds, producing the mixture of carbon dioxide and methane (plus various trace constituents) which is released as landfill gas.
+Phase 3: More sensitive and slower-growing methanogenic bacteria gradually become established and start to consume simple organic compounds, producing a mixture of carbon dioxide and methane (plus various trace constituents) which is released as landfill gas.

 Phase 3, the methanogenic stage commences as the available chemically bound oxygen molecules in the waste mass are fully consumed.